A Generic Approach for Reproducible Model Distillation: Conclusions

 \section{Conclusions}

 In this paper, we proposed a generic approach for stable model distillation by using a hypothesis testing framework.
 We constructed test statistics based on the central limit theorem to examine whether the candidate models are distinguishable.
 We showed that our proposed algorithm can ensure sufficient pseudo-data is generated to choose the same structure among a set of candidate student models with high probability.
 Theoretically, we treat our testing procedure as a Markov process and derived the bounds to measure how difficult the stabilization problem would become when the model complexity is quite large.
 Empirically, we conducted extensive experiments to demonstrate the efficacy of our proposed method and explore how several important factors of our testing framework affect stabilization performance.
-Finally, we ended up with the conclusion that if very complex models structures are considered, it will be extremely difficult to distinguish between candidate students without further requiring large pseudo samples, which can render distillation computationally infeasible.
+Finally, we conclude that if very complex models structures are considered, it will be extremely difficult to distinguish between candidate students without further requiring large pseudo samples, rendering distillation computationally infeasible.

 A more rigorous theoretical analysis can be derived by incorporating the error of the central limit theorem through Berry–Esseen theorem.
 Donsker class assumption might also be imposed \citep{donsker1951invariance} to consider the uncertainty of the candidate student models.
 There is also another source of variability coming from the uncertainty of teacher model, which we did not consider in this paper.
 To control this variability, we need to quantify the uncertainty of the teacher based on its internal structure.
-This will relate to the work on uncertainty quantification so the stabilization method must be developed for each learning algorithm individually (e.g. \cite{ghosal2022infinitesimal}).
+This will relate to the work on uncertainty quantification so the stabilization method must be developed for each learning algorithm individually \citep[e.g.][]{ghosal2022infinitesimal}.
 Another brute force way is through bootstrapping but doing so may be computationally infeasible and also lead to inconsistent estimates of the teacher's uncertainty.